a modern tradition

 Foutas originated (and are still used) as hammam towels for men and women in Tunisia.
 They’re a cultural staple in many Mediterranean households—used as bath towels, covering door and window entrances, keeping the flies out in the summer, and blanketing couches, tables, and beds during family visits.
 Today, the Fouta can be spotted across Mediterranean beaches; after all, they fold up effortlessly, dry quickly, and are beautiful and useful seaside, poolside, and everywhere in between.

 Traditionally hand-woven in Tunisia by skilled artisans, and falling victim to mass produced, low-quality trends, we wanted to find a way to offer handmade, quality Foutas that would keep the rich weaving history of our founders' home country alive.

 Each of our textiles starts with the selection of the finest Italian-spun 100% cotton yarn that’s then rhythmically hand woven and hand finished.
 And the rhythm is real.
 A single weaver stands behind the large manual wooden loom, tapping the hand and foot works in a sequence specific to the Fouta’s desired pattern.
 The crossing over of hands and tapping of feet combined with the clicking and whirring of the loom in action is wonderfully and unexpectedly musical.

 Our Foutas are handmade by talented artisans with decades of experience.
 They are the custodians of this ancestral know-how and have managed to preserve it from extinction.
-We’re committed to nurturing and maintaining this tradition while ensuring economic security and ethical labor practices in our workshop.
-Our weavers and finishers are employed in full time positions and paid an above-market rate that exceeds the living wage.
+We’re committed to nurturing and maintaining this tradition while ensuring economic security and ethical labor practices in the "Nsija" atelier.
+The weavers and finishers are employed in full time positions and paid an above-market rate that exceeds the living wage.